Umicore Brugge

 Solution

-For this solution, an empty IBC or barrel is placed on the roller conveyor.
-As soon as the operator places the column in the XY area and presses the start button, the IBC or pallet with barrels is tared.
-Subsequently, the filling process can begin.
-The head of the filling column moves along during the process, right under the surface of the medium (filling below level).
-This way, there is no turbulence in the product nor any foam can occur, with which the risk of product loss would increase.
-Moreover, no splashes will occur on the inside of the IBC.
-This is, of course, an esthetical advantage.
-It looks much cleaner.
-However, the foam has no consequences on the product.
-Another option is to decrease the speed of filling.
-Hence, the efficiency of the filling line would decrease too.
-Finally, the programming of the sophisticated filling process would be developed in-house at Bascules Robbe.
+In the solution, an empty IBC or drum is positioned on the roller conveyor which is weighted.
+When the operator presses start after positioning the lance in the XY plane, the IBC or drum pallet is tared, after which the filling process can begin.
+The head of the filling lance invariably moves along during this process, just below the surface of the medium (under-mirror filling).
+In this way, there is no turbulence in the product, nor can foam build up that would increase the risk of product loss.
+In addition, there will also be no splashes visible on the inside of the IBC, which in turn is an aesthetic advantage: it looks neater.
+On the product itself, foam formation has no consequences.
+Another option would be to bring down the filling speed, but this would obviously also reduce the efficiency of the filling line proportionally.
+The programming of the sophisticated filling process would eventually be done in-house by Robbe Industries’ programmers.

-In order to meet the ATEX requirements, the filling line is provided with an extractor head with a fan.
-Hence, possible explosive gases can immediately be removed (the line is located in a Zone 1 and around the filling head there is a little Zone 2).
-The fan is connected to a secure PLC in order to prevent operators are able to fill when the fan is not working.
-Also, regarding static discharges, a security system is implemented.
-A little light on the control panel indicates if a barrel is grounded or not (via a special gripper).
-Only when this is the case, the filling process can begin.
-In short, this is an additional safety.
+To be in line with ATEX standards, the filling line is equipped with an extraction head with fan.
+This allows any explosive gases – the line is in a Zone 1 and around the filling head there is a, albeit minor, Zone 2 – to be evacuated immediately.
+The fan itself is connected to the safety PLC to prevent operators from filling when the fan is not running.
+Safety is also built in regarding possible static discharges.
+A light on the control panel indicates whether a vessel is grounded or not (via special pliers).
+Only when this is the case can the filling process begin.
+An extra safety, so to speak.

 Cleaning

-Although there are not many products in Umicore Brugge that can cause pollution, it is very important – especially for products that are transferred via long and warm supply pipes – to go through a CIP rinsing circuit.
-Hence, the risk of cross-contamination is minimized.
-Moreover, the filling column can be placed into a special holder after filling, in order to clean it.
+Although there are not many products within Umicore Brugge that can cause contamination , it is still important – especially for the products supplied through long or heated supply lines – to frequently go through a CIP flushing circuit in order to completely eliminate the (minimal) risk of cross-contamination.
+Furthermore, the filling lance can also be placed in a special holder after each filling for cleaning.

 Advantages

-With the choice of a new and modern filling line and automated transport via roller conveyors, there is no product loss anymore, in comparison with the unnecessary arriving and departing forklifts from the filling line to the warehouse.
+The choice of a new, modern filling line and automated transport via roller conveyors eliminates both product loss and the often unnecessary driving of forklifts from the filling line to the warehouse.

-This way, the operators can spend their time more efficiently.
-Finally, it is much more comfortable to work for them.
+Operators can spend their time more usefully this way.
+Moreover, it is also a lot more pleasant work for them.

 How can we help you?